Belo Horizonte International Airport: History

 Its cargo facilities have a capacity of handling 18.000 tones (39.682.000 lb) and the warehouse has 6.400 m2 (68.889 ft²).

 The main maintenance facilities of Gol Airlines are located at this airport.

+Responding to critiques to the situation of its airports, on May 18, 2011, Infraero released a list evaluating some of its most important airports according to its saturation levels.
+According to the list, Confins was considered to be requiring attention, operating between 70% and 85% of its capacity.

-On 26 April 2011 it was confirmed that in order to speed-up much needed renovation and upgrade works, private companies would be granted a concession to explore some Infraero airports - among them, in a later phase, Confins.
+On 26 April 2011, it was confirmed that in order to speed-up much needed renovation and upgrade works, private companies would be granted a concession to explore some Infraero airports - among them, in a later phase, Confins.
 The plan was confirmed on 31 May 2011 and it was added that Infraero would retain 49% of the shares of each privatized airport and that negotiations were expected to be concluded in the first half of 2012.

-On 22 November 2013 the Brazilian Government had a bidding process to determine the operator of the airport from 2014 until 2044.
-The group BH Airport formed by CCR (75%) and the administrator of Munich and Zurich Airports (25%) won the competition.
+On 22 November 2013, the Brazilian Government had a bidding process to determine the operator of the airport from 2014 until the next few years.
+The group Aerobrasil, also known as BH Airport, formed by the Brazilian investment company CCR (75%) and by the Swiss operator Flughafen Zürich AG (25%) won the bid.

 On 16 September 2015, all international operations were transferred to a new provisional terminal - Terminal 3 while domestic operations remained in Terminal 1.

 The construction of Terminal 2 - an extension of Terminal 1 - started in September 2015 and finished in December 2016.
 It increased the airports capacity to 22 million passengers per year.
 On 8 December 2016 Terminal 2 was opened for domestic operations and in January 2017 international operations were transferred from Terminal 3.
 With the transfer of operations, Terminal 3 was closed.